Residence Life

 Therefore, all full-time undergraduate students are required to live on campus unless they meet one or more of the following off-campus eligibility requirements:

-- The student transferred into Concordia and is over 21 years old by October 15 of the academic year they desire to live off campus
+1. The student is 21 years old by December 31 of the academic year they desire to live off campus

-- The student lives at home with parents within Seward County
+5. The student lives with their parents at their primary residence in Seward County

 These are the only reasons that make a student eligible to live off campus.
 All requests to live off campus for any other reason would require an exception to this policy.